The Marketing OS for Criminal Defense law firms.

 The Spartan Marketing OS is one system.
 Five pillars.

 • Pillar 3 — Intake Conversions.
-24/7 AI-then-human hybrid intake — Smith.ai or Posh on the front end, your CRM (Lawmatics, MyCase, or GHL) capturing the transcript on the back end.
+24/7 human-driven, AI-supported hybrid intake — Smith.ai or Posh on the front end, your CRM (Lawmatics, MyCase, or GHL) capturing the transcript on the back end.
 The 2 a.m. call gets an immediate human-warm response with neutral bail-process information.
 The form submit at 7 a.m.
 Sunday gets a callback inside 5 minutes.
 Family-member-caller intake flow captures relationship, defendant info, and authority-to-retain — separate from defendant-assumed scripts.

 • Pillar 4 — Reviews & Nurture Automation.
 Review requests fire on case-stage triggers — post-bail, post-arraignment, post-resolution.
 Past-client referrals stay active through quarterly check-ins.